WildcatReport - Cats let one slip away

 After that, however, Smith looked more like the quarterback we’ve seen for most of the year and was up-and-down the rest of the game.
 He threw a third-quarter interception that resulted in the touchdown that gave the Boilers a 21-16 lead.
 Later in the period, consecutive plays illustrated his inconsistency: he bounced a simple flare to the sideline five yards in front of Lees, and on the next play threw a strike to Lees over the middle on third-and-5 for a first down.

-Then, in the fourth, Smith got his mojo back, hitting Berkeley Holman for 33 yards over the middle and then Lees for an 8-yard touchdown.
+In the fourth quarter, Smith got his mojo back, hitting Berkeley Holman for 33 yards over the middle and then Lees for an 8-yard touchdown.

 Smith finished 19 of 31 for 184 yards and two touchdowns and one interception.
 It was by far his best performance as a Wildcat, but it wasn’t enough to get the win.